 It isn’t necessary to add any toppings to haupia pie, it is perfect as-is.
 You can even leave the whipped topping off and it will still be delicious.
 However, if you feel the need to get all fancy you can add a little bit of toasted coconut or some dark chocolate shavings over the top.
 Don’t go too crazy with the toppings because you don’t want to take away from the deliciousness of the pie itself.
 Less is more when it comes to this pie!

 Haupia pie is SO EASY to make.
 The filling only takes a few minutes to make and the difference between the two layers is just a cup of chocolate chips.
 The hardest part is waiting for it to cool because it smells SO GOOD and you will want to take a bite immediately.
 It will be hard but your patience will be rewarded!
 Here’s how to make it:

 - Generously pierce crust with a fork before baking.

 - Bake pie crust until golden brown according to recipe or if using a pre-made crust, bake accourding to package instructions.
 Remove from oven and allow crust to cool.

 - Stir cornstarch mixture before adding to coconut milk mixture.
 Add cornstarch mixture slowly while whisking constantly.
-Remove from heat and continue whisking until mixture becomes thick (this is "haupia").
+Continue whisking until mixture becomes thick, like a thick pudding (this is "haupia").
+It is very important that the mixture is thick before moving to the next steps.
 Place about half of the haupia mixture into a separate bowl and set aside.
 Add chocolate chips to the remaining mixture in the sauce pan and stir until chocolate chips are completely melted and well combined.